-Nemesis features 128 user presets, the first 100 are loaded with presets previously noted.
+The Nemesis features 128 user presets.
 User Presets store all user editable parameters.
 This includes the knob positions, current effect engine, the full list of Neuro/MIDI accessible parameters, and the current settings for external control.
 After a preset is recalled, you can always tweak it in a performance situation by turning a knob.
 The knob parameter will then "jump" to the knob position once the knob is moved.